If you're paying for your or your dependent's college education,

 Qualified expenses include tuition and required fees, minus any

 grants and scholarships that are received tax-free.
-Expenses for
+The costs of

-books and supplies are not included unless they must be paid to the
+for books and supplies are not included unless they must be paid to